The heterotic G$_2$-system on 2-step nilmanifolds endowed with principal torus bundles: Abstract

 \section{Abstract}

-We study the heterotic G$_2$-system on 7-dimensional 2-step nilmanifolds $M=\Gamma\backslash N$ endowed with principal torus bundles.
-We first prove that every invariant G$_2$-structure solving the system must be coclosed (under an additional calibration assumption when the dimension of the derived Lie algebra of $N$ is $3$).
-Then, we discuss the existence of solutions for all possible isomorphism classes of 7-dimensional 2-step nilpotent Lie algebras, and we provide examples with constant dilaton function both when the cosmological constant of the spacetime is zero and when it is nonzero.
+We study the geometric heterotic G$_2$-system on 7-dimensional 2-step nilmanifolds $M=\Gamma\backslash N$ endowed with principal torus bundles and with a prescribed flat tangent bundle instanton.
+We first prove that every invariant G$_2$-structure solving the system must be coclosed when the dimension of the commutator of $N$ is $1$ or $2$, and under an additional calibration assumption when the dimension is $3$.
+Then, we discuss the existence of solutions for all possible isomorphism classes of 7-dimensional 2-step nilpotent Lie algebras, and we provide examples with constant dilaton function.

 \subjclass[2020]{53C10, 53C30} \keywords{Heterotic system, $\G_2$-structure with torsion, nilpotent Lie algebra, torus bundle}